oskar456/ietf-aaaa-filtering/draft-caletka-aaaa-filtering.md

 # Filtering DNS results

-If the host does not have a full connectivity for both address families (there are no default gateways for both IPv4 and IPv6), it is possible that the IP(v6) address obtained from the DNS falls into the address space not covered by a route.
-This should not be problem for a properly written applications, since [RFC6724] requires applications to try connecting to all addresses received from the stub resolver.
+If the host does not have full connectivity for both address families (there are no default gateways for both IPv4 and IPv6), it is possible that the IP(v6) address obtained from the DNS falls into the address space not covered by a route.
+This should not be problem for a properly written application, since [RFC6724] requires applications to try connecting to all addresses received from the stub resolver.

-However, in order to minimize impact on poorly designed applications, the stub resolver MAY remove addresses not covered by an entry in the routing table from the list of DNS query results sent to the application.
+However, in order to minimize the impact on poorly designed applications, the stub resolver MAY remove addresses not covered by an entry in the routing table from the list of DNS query results sent to the application.